UBC-Solar/sunlink/README.md

 ## Getting started

-When attempting to set up the telemetry system, it is important to decide which components need to be brought up.
-There are two components that need to be brought up: the **telemetry cluster** and the **telemetry link**.
+When attempting to set up the telemetry system, it is important to decide whether you want to set up both the telemetry cluster and telemetry link or just the telemetry link.

 - If the telemetry cluster has **already been set up** and you would like to only set up the telemetry link to communicate with the cluster, skip to [this section](#telemetry-link-setup).